Fuel economy in automobiles: Discussion of statistics

 The average economy of automobiles in the United States in 2002 was 22.0 mpgus.
-By 2010 this had increased to 23.0 mpgus.
-Average fuel economy in the United States gradually declined until 1973, when it reached a low of 13.4 mpgus and gradually has increased since, as a result of higher fuel cost.
+By 2010, this had increased to 23.0 mpgus.
+Average fuel economy in the United States gradually declined until 1973, when it reached a low of 13.4 mpgus and gradually has increased since, as a result of higher fuel costs.
 A study indicates that a 10% increase in gas prices will eventually produce a 2.04% increase in fuel economy.
-One method by car makers to increase fuel efficiency is lightweighting in which lighter-weight materials are substituted in for improved engine performance and handling.
+One method car makers to increase fuel efficiency is lightweighting, in which lighter-weight materials are substituted for improved engine performance and handling.